nicholashanoian/nicholashanoian.github.io/about.md

 ![Presenting at UCLA](/assets/images/presenting-at-ucla.jpg)
-August 2019: final presentations at UCLA REU.
+August 2019: Final presentations at UCLA REU.

 ![Playing in the pep band](/assets/images/pep-band.gif)

-March 2019: spotted on TV playing trumpet in the UVM pep band at March Madness.
+March 2019: Spotted on TV playing trumpet in the UVM pep band at March Madness.

-![Skiing in New Hampshire](/assets/images/skiing.jpg) February 2019: getting some air at Sugarbush in Warren, VT.
+![Skiing in New Hampshire](/assets/images/skiing.jpg) February 2019: Getting some air at Sugarbush in Warren, VT.

 ![Hiking Camel's Hump](/assets/images/headshot.jpg)
-September 2017: hiking Camel's Hump in Huntington, VT.
+September 2017: Hiking Camel's Hump in Huntington, VT.